alphagov/govuk-rfcs/rfc-060-build-tags-for-applications.md

 The timestamp of a build is assigned at the start of a build.
 This matches the current behaviour we have where the build number is assigned at the start of a build.

+The build tag can optionally include a build number after the timestamp, eg build\_2016-10-11T1145\_123

+The build tag can optionally include a 7 character SHA after the timestamp, eg build\_2016-10-11T1145\_141ab21 (7 is the git default for short SHAs)